 This fascinating museum is located in the old Grammar School where William Wilberforce studied.
 It’s the oldest secular building in the city and home to a fascinating museum that shows what life was like during the Victorian era for the people of Hull.

-There’s an Egyptian Gallery too, featuring a 2,600-year-old mummy and replicas of the treasures of Tutankhamen.
+There’s also an Egyptian Gallery featuring a 2,600-year-old mummy and replicas of the treasures of Tutankhamun.

 If you’re planning to visit Hull Minster, this museum is a perfect addition to your day out in Hull, as it is next door to the minster!

 Church Side, Hull, East Riding of Yorkshire HU1 1RR

 William Wilberforce’s birthplace is now a museum charting the story of the transatlantic slave trade and his fight to end it.
 It offers thought-provoking and disturbing insight into contemporary slavery.
 It’s one of the best free things to do in East Yorkshire if social history is your passion.

 23-25 High Street, Hull HU1 1NQ

 Hull’s award-winning art gallery, the Ferens, has several permanent and temporary exhibitions from medieval times right up to the present day.
 Expect to see Old Masters and marine art alongside sculpture and contemporary works.

 Queen Victoria Square, Carr Ln, Hull, East Riding of Yorkshire HU1 3RA